azurepocmain/fabricpocmain.github.io/articles/fabric-storage-usage-extraction.md

 Afterwards, the section below marked with ⬇️ should be executed for all subsequent runs.
 This approach ensures that there are no duplicate records and only new inserts are added to the table.
 Please adjust the table name if needed, but all other parameters should maintain their respective variables.
+This procedure has been further optimized through the integration of the FabricWorkspacesList process, as detailed in the capacity metrics extraction documentation.
+For scenarios requiring traceability of Workspace name changes, a join with the table provided below enables comprehensive visibility into these modifications.
 ```
 # Process Workspace Table Inserts
 from pyspark.sql.functions import col